a woman and a child playing in a tent

 The court must review and weigh all the evidence to make these determinations.
 In doing so, the court must consider many factors, which will be examined later in the article.
 For now, consider the following legal tip:

-Mother and child sitting on a picnic blanket at sunset in a park, surrounded by books and a teddy bear, with a starry sky above.
+Mother and child sitting on a picnic blanket at sunset in a park, surrounded by books and a teddy bear, with a starry sky above.(Above Image: A heart-warming image of a Mother and her son on a picnic blanket watching a glorious sunset.)

 Should I Hire a Divorce Attorney to Represent Me?

 Definitely.
 Especially if you are seeking sole custody of the children.
-A skilled divorce and family lawyer will guide you through the child custody process and ensure you gather the evidence to prevail.
+A skilled divorce and family lawyer will guide you through the child custody process and ensure you gather the evidence you need to prevail.

 According to the U.S. Census Bureau, as of 2021, 80% of custodial parents are mothers, highlighting the historical trend of courts granting mothers custody.
 This statistic underscores the frequency of mothers being awarded custody but also contextualizes the ongoing discussions about gender neutrality in custody decisions.